mdbootstrap/mdb-ui-kit/README.md

 ![palette](demo/imgs/palette.jpg)

-To take advantage of all the shades please use `material-fullpalette.css`, be aware of its huge size.
+To take advantage of all the shades please use `material-fullpalette.css`, but please be aware of its huge size.

 ### Buttons